sandoche/Santo-domingo-to-tarifa-music/README.md

 - [x] Try to improve melody
 - [x] Add bass
 - [x] Add other instrument
+- [x] Improve kick
+- [x] Create other variantes based on the main pattern
+- [x] Create the structure
 - [ ] Rename tracks in playlist
 - [ ] Rename bridge to something else
 - [ ] Rename intro to chords & beats